May kakaibang sigla sa paligid noong Biyernes ng gabi.

 *Jose Mari Chan is a famous Filipino singer.
 His songs usually signal the Christmas Season, which relatively starts early in the Philippines, with the coming of the “Ber” months.

-These are real descriptions of the street last Friday night, 19 August 2022.
+These are real descriptions of a street in Manila last Friday night, 19 August 2022.